Kriss66684/Datamatics_WeatherForecasting_POC/README.md

 -------------
 Date wise Extent-emailable Html Report  (Please refer this report)

-A report will be generated at /Execution_Reports\Web_Reports\02.12.2020
+A report will be generated at /Execution_Reports\Web_Reports\03.12.2020(Date & time wise folders will be created)

 Standard HTML Report
 A report will be generated at /target/cucumber-report/index.html